MerlinSchaefer/fraud_dectection/Learnings.md

 I also realized how quickly GridSearchCV and even RandomSearchCV can require large amounts of computing power.
 This taught me to be more careful when selecting the Hyperparameters to tune.

+I learned that anomaly detection might not always be the best choice, even for highly skewed data with a very small number of instances in the target class.

 Overall I learned new things but also used and practiced many existing skills.

 Unfortunately I couldn't build a Streamlit app or something interactive as the data was already the product of PCA and the features can't really be given through user input.